The General Binding Rules Regulations for small sewage discharges from Septic Tanks and Sewage Treatment Plants

 Discharge points in or near designated sensitive areas

-There are several special areas that make the installation of a septic tank more complicated.
+There are several special areas that make the installation of a septic tank or sewage treatment plant more complicated.

 You will need a permit if the new discharge will be in or within 50 metres of any: